-December 31, 2020
+December 31,

-Actual Α s adjusted
+Actual s adjusted

-(in thousands, except share
+( (in thousands, except

-and per share amounts)
+e amounts)

-Cash and cash equivalents \$ 206,933 151,833
+Cash and cash equivalents \$ 206,933 \$ 149,938

 Debt:

 2018 Credit Facility(1) \$ 536,094 \$ 200,000

 5.00% senior notes due 2026 400,000

-% Convertible senior notes due 2026 offered concurrently herewith(2) 400,000
+0.0% Convertible senior notes due 2026 offered concurrently herewith(2) 400,000

-Total debt \$ 936,094 600,000
+Total debt \$ 936,094 \$ 600,000

 Shareholders' equity:

-Preferred stock, no par value; 10,000 shares authorized; no shares issued and outstanding
+Preferred stock, no par value; 10,000 shares authorized; no shares issued and outstanding -

 Common stock, no par value; 75,000 shares authorized; 40,444 and 39,941 shares issued and

 outstanding 1,389,419 1,739,419

 Accumulated other comprehensive loss, net (138,526) (138,526)

 Accumulated deficit (434,345) (434,345)

 Total shareholders' equity(3) 816,548 1,166,548

 Total capitalization \$ 1,752,642 \$ 1,766,548

-(1) As of December 31, 2020, on an as adjusted basis, we would have had commitments available to be borrowed under the 2018 Credit Facility of \$435.1 million (after giving effect to \$64.9 million of outstanding letters of credit).
-After receiving lender commitments and satisfying certain
+As of December 31, 2020, on an as adjusted basis, we would have had commitments available to be borrowed under the 2018 Credit Facility of \$435.1 million (after giving effect to \$64.9 million of outstanding letters of credit).
+After receiving lender commitments and satisfying certain other conditions to effect an incremental increase, the 2018 Credit Facility may be increased by an aggregate principal amount of \$300.0 million plus an additional unlimited amount such that, after giving effect to such amount, we would be in compliance with a secured net leverage ratio of 2.75 to 1.00 (as defined in the 2018 Credit Facility).

-- other conditions to effect an incremental increase, the 2018 Credit Facility may be increased by an aggregate principal amount of \$300.0 million plus an additional unlimited amount such that, after giving effect to such amount, we would be in compliance with a secured net leverage ratio of 2.75 to 1.00 (as defined in the 2018 Credit Facility). - (2) The Company plans to early adopt the amendments under the Financial Accounting Standards Board accounting standards update 2020-06 "Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity ("ASU 2020-06"), which amends Accounting Standards Codification 470-20 by reducing the number of accounting models for convertible instruments and limiting instances of separate accounting for the debt and equity or a derivative component of the convertible debt instruments.
-ASU 2020-06 will no longer allow the use of the treasury stock method for convertible instruments for purposes of calculating diluted earnings per share and instead require application of the "if-converted" method.
+- (2) The Company plans to early adopt the amendments under the Financial Accounting Standards Board accounting standards update 2020-06 "Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity" ("ASU 2020-06"), which amends Accounting Standards Codification 470-20 by reducing the number of accounting models for convertible Instruments and limiting instances of separate accounting for the debt and equity or a derivative component of the convertible debt instruments.
+ASU 2020-06" method.
 Under that method, diluted earnings per share will generally be calculated assuming that all the Convertible Notes were converted solely into shares of common stock at the beginning of the reporting period, unless the result would be anti-dilutive, which could adversely affect our diluted earnings per share.
 However, if the principal amount of the convertible debt instrument being converted is required to be paid in cash and only the excess is permitted to be settled in shares, the if-converted method will produce a similar result as the treasury stock method prior to the adoption of ASU 2020-06 for such convertible debt instrument. - (3) As adjusted total shareholders' equity do not reflect non-recurring expenses we expect to incur in connection with this offering or the Concurrent Convertible Notes Offering, including fees and other transaction-related costs that will not be capitalized.